 Just the other day you were busy planning the birth and arrival of your little bundle of joy and now they are close to their first birthday.
 Time flies when you spend your days caring for and cuddling your precious little one, but these are the moments that you are going to want to hold onto forever.
 The first year in your baby’s life is special not only to them but to you too.
 You and your baby have grown together and have formed a bond.
 You went from sleepless nights and midnight feeds to having them try solids and watching them take their first steps.
-Once babies approach the 1 year mark, they become much more independent and you will see their personality start to emerge.
-This period is when they will start walking and talking and just being a little person!
+Once babies approach the 1 year mark, they will start walking and talking like a little person!
 And although that’s exciting to see, we’re sure that you are going to miss the intimate baby moments you’ll never have again.
 So, here are a couple of things you absolutely have to do before your baby turns 1!

 1. Get Rid Of The Baby Toys